 - During pregnancy I was nearly in tears on many occasions with the incessant kicking and activity going on in my tummy.
 I recall one particularly difficult day around 6 months gestation where I was thinking after 5 hours of nonstop kicking and moving, “Please go to sleep, I need to work!”
 She didn’t even wait to be born before impacting my schedule.
 I could not go to sporting events or anywhere loud, as she would kick nonstop until the noise ended.

 Birth – 1 Month Old

-- Within hours of birth, both children made direct eye contact with maternity ward nurses – with several nurses claiming that they turned their heads to follow the nurses voices, and even smiled at them.
+- Within hours of birth, both of my children made direct eye contact with maternity ward nurses – with several nurses claiming that they turned their heads to follow the nurses voices, and even smiled at them.
 The nurses were convinced that they were truly smiling – we were something of a celebrity in the maternity floor during both births!

-- Both of my children were photographed between 14 – 21 days old with HUGE happy social smiles and direct eye contact in response to Mom’s gleeful prompting.
+- Both children were photographed between 14 – 21 days old with HUGE happy social smiles and direct eye contact in response to Mom’s gleeful prompting.
 The average age of the first social smile is 6-8 weeks.